21 celebrities who have come out as pansexual

 A list of some of pansexual celebrities you should know about.

-From Bella Thorne to Miley Cyrus, more celebrities are opening up about about their sexual identities.
+From Demi Lovato to Bella Thorne and Miley Cyrus, more celebrities are opening up about about their sexual identities.
 Although the term pansexual has been around since the 1970s (and pansexual people even longer than that!) not everyone is familiar with the term.

 However, thanks to some openly pansexual and proud celebrities, as well as other influential people within the LGBTQ+ community, visibility is increasing for people who identify as pansexual.